BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Computing Allocation Based on NSGA-III-KDR

 \subsection{Population Evolution}

-When the CRR requests computing resources, the system executes the computing allocation scheme based on NSGA-III-KDR to match the optimal CRP.
-NSGA-III-KDR basically follows the algorithmic framework of NSGA-III, as shown in Algorithm \ref{EVO}.
+To adapt to the dynamic 6G CPN environment, in which task arrivals and resource availability fluctuate over time, BECS operates not as a one-time process but as an adaptive control loop.
+When a CRR requests computing resources in the network, the computing resource sharing mechanism is triggered.
+Subsequently, the system executes the NSGA-III-KDR-based computing allocation scheme to match the optimal CRP according to the current network state.
+NSGA-III-KDR essentially follows the algorithmic framework of NSGA-III, as shown in Algorithm \ref{EVO}.
 During the evolution process, the chromosomes in the initial population $X^1$ generate entirely new chromosomes (computing allocation strategies) through crossover and mutation operations.
 The crossover operation enhances chromosome diversity, while the mutation operation, under specific conditions, modifies individual genes to seek those with higher adaptability.
 In each iteration, the population generated by crossover and mutation merges with the original, then executing a Non-KDR-dominated sort that replaces the non-dominated sort in NSGA-III, thereby effectively enhancing the diversity of the computing resource population.
 Subsequently, by associating chromosomes with reference points in the hyper-plane and executing the Niche-Preservation Operation, the next generation population can be generated.
 After $TI$ iterations of NSGA-III-KDR, the final population $X^{TI}$, containing the ultimate computing allocation strategy, is obtained.